Guide to Microsoft Dynamics for Finance Teams

 - Settle multiple invoices

 - Schedule invoices

 - Prioritize specific payments from a customer

 If you can invoice more conveniently, you can get paid faster.
-Electronic invoicing makes it easier than ever to track and receive payments.
+Electronic invoicing, sometimes abbreviated as e-invoicing, makes tracking and receiving payments easier.
 Some of the features Dynamics 365 has built around electronic invoicing include:

 - Country/region-specific requirements